 To welcome visitors and new members

-To allow everyone to participate in music and prayer
+To allow everyone to join, anywhere, anytime

 To strengthen the community through visibility and engagement

-Livestreaming your church service not only increases the number of attendees — it allows the church to connect and engage directly with each person in attendance.
+Live streaming your church service not only increases the number of attendees — it allows the church to connect and engage directly with each person in attendance.
 That can mean resources for getting involved, challenges to serve, and direct requests for donations.
 Studies suggest that houses of worship that accept online tithes have increased their overall donations by 32%.

 • iPhone or iPad